andywarr/askseer.ai/IMPLEMENTATION_SUMMARY.md

 - **`dbUpdatePersona`**: Now creates a new version instead of updating in place
   - Returns `{ persona, study }` with the new version's data
 - **`dbListPersonas`**: Filters to show only latest versions (`isLatest = true`)
+- **`dbGetPersona`**: Now fetches related studies (evaluations/walkthroughs) for ALL versions in the persona group
+  - This allows viewing all studies that used any version when viewing a persona
+  - Ensures users see complete study history across all persona versions

 #### New Functions: